femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 It is very necessary to become fully aware that there is a difference between light and darkness, and that light illuminate darkness- now take a look at yourself as that light and say;

-*"i am the solution to problems, i am that vibrant and important to the world, God the creator has made me the light".*
+*"I am the solution to problems, i am very vibrant and important to the world, God the creator has made me the light".*

 Importantly, let the Word of Christ as said  John 1 verses 9 be Evident.